 Try for a different pain management doctor.
 And if that doesn't work, go to another pain management doctor.
 Don't go off the Coumadin.

 Dear coldman - I have Crohns Disease, so an anti inflammatory is ALWAYS on board.
-I am NOT on coumidin now, but after 2 heart attacks and finally double by pass surgery, coumidin was used for almost a year, with no ill side effects.
+I am NOT on Coumadin now, but after 2 heart attacks and finally double by pass surgery, Coumadin was used for almost a year, with no ill side effects.
 Pain doc probably NOT going to suggest stopping blood thinner, will leave that up to prescribing doctor.
-My GI doc knew I had to take coumidin and did not mention there was a problem taking it with my Crohns meds which included anti inflammatory's.
-Why the idea you should not be taking coumidin, it could very well save your life.
+My GI doc knew I had to take Coumadin and did not mention there was a problem taking it with my Crohns meds which included anti inflammatory's.
+Why the idea you should not be taking Coumadin, it could very well save your life.
 Wishing you well...

 - Coumadin Information for Consumers